Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Main Results

-The effect of the heavy-tailed property appears additively in the second term of the derived upper bound.
-The tightness of the bound will, of course, depend on how we deviate from the boundedness assumption, that is, on the function $F$.
+The effect of the {\rc heavy-tailed} $G(\tau)$ also appears additively in the second term of the derived upper bound.
+Here again, by letting $\tau=\tau_n \rightarrow\infty$, we can make the term $G(\tau)$ small enough.
+The tightness of the bound, of course, depends on how far we are from the boundedness assumption, that is, on how fast the function $G$ decreases.
 We provide the following examples: